- Knowledge Base

 ]

-Check the "GatewayId" and "DestinationCidrBlock" configuration attribute values returned by the describe-route-tables command output.
-If the route table contains any entries with the "GatewayId" value set to "igw-xxxxxxxx" or the "DestinationCidrBlock" value set to "0.0.0.0/0", as shown in the output example above, the selected Amazon EC2 instance was provisioned within a public subnet, therefore the backend instance is not running inside a logically isolated environment that provides full protection from the Internet.
+Check the "GatewayId" and "DestinationCidrBlock" configuration attributes returned by the describe-route-tables command output.
+If the route table contains any entries with the "GatewayId" attribute value set to "igw-0xxxxxxxxxxxxxxxx" or the "DestinationCidrBlock" value set to "0.0.0.0/0", as shown in the output example above, the selected Amazon EC2 instance was provisioned within a public subnet.
+As a result, the backend instance is not running inside a logically isolated environment that provides full protection from the Internet.

 07 Repeat steps no. 3 – 6 to determine the VPC subnet type for other backend EC2 instances available in the selected AWS region.